One‑Click Man‑in‑the‑Middle Packet Capture

 Attention

-Regardless of your operating system, to ensure a successful one-time setup, please temporarily and completely disable your **network firewall** before starting packet capturing.
+Regardless of which operating system you are using, to ensure success on the first attempt, temporarily and completely disable your network firewall before starting packet capture.

-First, ensure that your computer and the device are on the same network segment, or connected via USB.
-We will assume 192.168.0.2 is the IP address of the mobile device running FIRERPA.
-Second, make sure you have successfully cloned the project's tool code and installed the necessary dependencies.
-Verify that mitmproxy is installed correctly by running mitmdump in the command line.
+First, make sure that the computer and the device are on the same network segment or are connected via USB.
+In the following steps we assume that the IP of the mobile device running FIRERPA is 192.168.0.2.
+Next, confirm that you have correctly completed tool preparation on the PC, and verify that mitmproxy is installed and working (you can run mitmdump in the terminal to check).

-If you don't have Python and are not familiar with cloning repositories and installing dependencies, you can download startmitm.exe from our release page.
-It is a packaged version of startmitm.py that allows you to perform packet capturing without installing Python.
-It is a console application, and its command-line arguments are the same as startmitm.py's.
-(This file may be flagged by antivirus software; please use it at your own discretion).
+If you don’t have a Python environment and are not familiar with cloning and dependency management, you can download startmitm.exe from our release page.
+This is a packaged version of startmitm.py that allows you to perform packet capture without installing Python.
+It is a console program, and its command arguments are identical to those of startmitm.py (this file may be flagged by antivirus software; decide for yourself whether to use it).

 Hint

-The application you are trying to capture packets from may use SSL PINNING (certificate pinning) or the QUIC protocol, both of which can affect the capturing results.
-We automatically force a QUIC downgrade, but due to potential fallback times, the application might experience very slow network performance.
-Please wait a moment.
-Applications with certificate pinning cannot be captured directly.
-You will need to use reverse engineering and write a Frida script to bypass the SSL PINNING logic.
+The app you are capturing may use SSL PINNING (certificate pinning) or the QUIC protocol, either of which can affect packet capture results.
+We will automatically force QUIC downgrade, but due to the fallback handshake time, the app may briefly freeze; please wait a moment.
+If the app uses certificate pinning, direct packet capture is not possible; you will need to combine reverse engineering and write a Frida script to bypass the SSL PINNING logic.

-You can quickly start capturing packets with the following command.
-This is the simplest way to use it.
+You can quickly start packet capture with the following command

 python3 -u startmitm.py 192.168.0.2

-If you want to analyze packets with your colleagues on the same local network, execute the following command.
-Then, have your colleagues open http://your_ip_address:7890 in their browsers to see the same capture page as you, allowing you to analyze together.
+If you want to analyze traffic together with colleagues on the same local network, run the following command, then have them visit http://<your-IP>:7890 in their browser to see the same capture interface as yours and analyze together easily.

 python3 -u startmitm.py 192.168.0.2 --web-port 7890 --web-host 0.0.0.0

-If you need to intercept traffic from a specific application instead of the entire system's traffic, you can append :package_name to the IP address.
-The following example will only capture traffic from com.some.package.
+If you only need to intercept traffic from a specific application rather than system‑wide traffic, append :package_name to the IP address.
+The following example intercepts only the traffic of com.some.package.

 python3 -u startmitm.py 192.168.0.2:com.some.package

-You can modify the application's request and response data in real-time.
-This feature is based on mitmproxy's event hooks.
-You need to write a hook script yourself based on the mitmproxy API.
-For information on how to write hook scripts, please refer to the official mitmproxy documentation at docs.mitmproxy.org/stable/addons-examples and the example code at mitmproxy/examples/contrib.
+You can modify the app’s request and response data in real time.
+This feature is implemented through mitmproxy’s event hooks.
+You need to write a hook script using mitmproxy’s API.
+For how to write hook scripts, refer to the mitmproxy official documentation docs.mitmproxy.org/stable/addons-examples and the example code mitmproxy/examples/contrib.

 python3 -u startmitm.py 192.168.0.2 -s http_flow_hook.py